Alaska city honors Guardsmen killed in crash after ‘64 quake

 “The crew, what can I say?”
 Volanti said.
 “They were decorated veterans.
 We were close, like family.”

-Many relatives of the men killed planned to attend the dedication of the memorial, which carries the likeness of each man.
+Many relatives of the men killed attended the dedication of the memorial, which carries the likeness of each man.
 The plaque, in part, says: “They were men of the highest principle, grounded in self-sacrifice, duty, honor, integrity and strong moral values.
 In serving to revive the spirit of others they forfeited their own.”

 Robin Norris Theobald, then 8 years old, vividly remembers the day of the crash, a Saturday.
 Her father, the pilot, came to her with a question: “You know, I have this flight, and I don’t have to go on it.
 What do you think I should do?”